Click a question below to find out more…

 If you have any specific housing concerns or the timing of your arrival, please e-mail email@example.com at least 48 hours prior to your arrival.

 Families and Guests will not be provided with lodging.
-Please see: Lodging and Accommodations to review the great lodging establishments we have in the Fredericksburg Area.

 Do I have to pay anything in advance to attend?

-No. The charge will automatically be included in the “New Student Arrival and Programs” fee on your UMW Bill.
+As a student enrolling in classes at UMW, you do NOT have to pay anything in advance to attend orientation.
+The charge will automatically be included in the “New Student Arrival and Programs” fee on your UMW Bill.
 The fee will be posted to your student account, then billed to you with the rest of tuition.

 If you are bringing guests, there is a fee of $40 per guest 7 years of age and older.
 Guest fees are paid online at the time of orientation registration.
 While edits to guest registration can be made at any time free of charge, any cancellation of guests will result in a partial refund only.